 Pros

-- Built-in storage pocket — keeps supplies within reach
+- Built-in storage pocket

-- Lightest option at 8 oz
+- Very lightweight at 8 oz

 Cons

-- Coverage size not listed in specs
+- Coverage dimensions not specified

 5CJYMMFAN Chew-Proof Transparent Dog Car Barrier